01 of 04

 Assemble the Pineapple Quilt

 - Arrange the pineapple blocks side by side in seven rows, each row with five blocks.
 Alternate blocks are sewn next to each other, beginning with a block with dark corners in the upper left corner of the quilt.
-Refer to page 1 for the layout.

 - Sew blocks in each row together and then sew rows together.
 Remove temporary foundations.